78526Nasir/A2R/README.md

 - ClassRoom For Makeup Class

-> Business Access Layer and all other business logics are not shared in repo due to my **patents**.
+> Business Access Layer and all other business logics are not shared in this repo due to my **patents**.

 ### LICENSE and Copyright